What is network monitoring?

 How to find the best network monitoring tool

-Often, network monitoring’s necessities fall into five main parameters.
+Often network monitoring’s necessities fall into five main parameters.
 The first, monitoring the health and performance of your network, means having at least SNMP support in your monitoring service.
 This is a fundamental protocol in monitoring that is specifically designed to check the overall health of network devices, and can also manage them.

 The second is monitoring the flow of your network traffic.
-A tool that supports protocols like NetFlow, IPFIX, sFlow is optimal here, as these protocols are all about tracking the general directions of network traffic.
+A tool that supports protocols like NetFlow, IPFIX, and sFlow is optimal here, as these protocols are all about tracking the general directions of network traffic.
 These protocols are insightful for upgrade planning, performance monitoring, and disruption-prevention.

 The third is an active tool that can monitor your network for issues, in as close to real time as possible, and generate alerts on events.
 This is often one of the most sought after features, and with good reasons.
 Being able to continuously monitor an infrastructure and be at ease knowing that an alert will be generated when problems are found is a key parameter in network device and service monitoring.